lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

    +  On a MAC, to view the model in full screen click the **green button in the upper left of the browser** on your computer.
 To exit full screen, hover at the top of your computer screen, the toolbar will appear, click on "View", click on "Exit Full Screen."

-B. We're going to ask a series of questions and your job is to find the answer in the Model Diagram.
+### B. We're going on a scavenger hunt.
+We'll ask a series of questions and your job is to find the answer in the Model Diagram.

 **Question 1: What are the two major units in each module?**